 The seasons are changing once again as we near the end of summer.
-There is so much about our world these days that feels unpredictable, and over the past two years the uncertainty of our daily lives has felt almost constant.
-While change and uncertainty is an inevitable part of being human in our current times and environment, there is some comfort in the familiar rhythms of fall, and the opportunity to be thoughtful about entering the new season with routines and practices that sustain and support our wellbeing and the wellbeing of our families.
+There is so much about our world these days that feels unpredictable, and over the past two years, the uncertainty of our daily lives has felt almost constant.
+While change and uncertainty are an inevitable part of being human in our current times and environment, there is some comfort in the familiar rhythms of fall, and the opportunity to be thoughtful about entering the new season with routines and practices that sustain and support our well-being and the wellbeing of our families.

 This transition into autumn can come with a whole array of emotional experiences.
 Some may feel eager for cooler weather, walks through the leaves, and a return to a more consistent routine, while others may want to savor the summer season a bit longer, squeeze in another vacation or pool day, and children and young adults are feeling a mixture of nerves and excitement with the upcoming school year.

 Sometimes, as parents and caregivers, we may forget how intimidating this time of year may be for younger people, especially if they are progressing to a new school or college.
 This period of time is an important one to pay attention to the mental health of our kids and teens.

 According to WHO (World Health Organization), one in seven 10 – 19-year-olds experience a mental health disorder.
 Depression, anxiety, and behavioral disorders are the most common conditions in this age group.
 We are also reminded of the toll that the past 2 and a half years have had on our kids and young adults.
 In Colorado, 39.6% of youth have reported feelings of depression, up from 34.7% in 2019 and 31.4% in 2017.
 Suicide is the fourth leading cause of death among teenagers nationwide and the first leading cause in Colorado.
 Adolescent mental health (who.int).
 This is why it is imperative that we take mental health care for children, adolescents, and young adults seriously and promote healthy habits and practices early on.